 Here’s the thing: I’ve been thinking about starting an online store for a long time now.
 However, I keep getting stymied every time I go online to find out how to create and set up an online store.
 Paralysis by analysis.

-It seems like all of the information out there is geared for individuals who want to jump into e-commerce with both feet.
+It seems like all of the information out there is geared toward individuals who want to jump into ecommerce with both feet.

 I’m not one of those individuals.